ropensci/roweb3/content/blog/2025-07-03-champions-2025/index.en.md

 I work as an Associate Professor of Operations Research at the UNLZ and the Universidad Católica Argentina (UCA), I teach courses in Data Science and Machine Learning at the Universidad Gran Rosario (UGR), and I actively participate in the Latin American Open Chair Matilda and Women in Engineering.

-I am especially excited to be part of the rOpenSci Program to contribute to the development of accessible resources that promote the democratic use of artificial intelligence in Spanish.
+I am especially excited to be part of the rOpenSci Champions Program to contribute to the development of accessible resources that promote the democratic use of artificial intelligence in Spanish.
 I firmly believe that in challenging contexts such as Latin America, open science offers a possible way for us to develop as a community.

 ## Juan Camilo Rojas Hernandez